oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

 ## Dependencies

 The Julia portion of the code is based on Catalyst v14.4.1 and Oscar v1.1.1.
-For exact dependencies, see the file `Manifest.toml`.
+For exact dependencies, see the file `julia/Manifest.toml`.

-The Maple portion of the code relies on Maple 2023.
+The Maple portion of the code was written for Maple 2023.

 ## Julia example